 - mandates at joint ventures in which the company is involved but which it does not control, of which every Group Executive Management member may hold up to five.

 A mandate is regarded as any activity performed by a member of Group Executive Management in the top management or administrative bodies of legal entities that are obliged to enter themselves in the Commercial Register (or a corresponding register abroad) and that neither control nor are controlled by the company.
 Mandates at multiple legal entities which are under common control are regarded as one single mandate.
-No member of Group Executive Management may hold more than the maximum number of external mandates specified in the Articles of Incorporation.
+No member of Group Executive Management holds more than the maximum number of external mandates specified in the Articles of Incorporation.

 4.4 Management contracts